awslabs/aws-c-io/README.md

     struct aws_channel_slot_ref *aws_channel_slot_new (struct aws_channel *channel);

 Creates a new slot using the channel's allocator, if it is the first slot in the channel, it will be added as the first slot in the channel.
-Otherwise, you'll need to use the insert or replace apis for slots.
+Otherwise, you'll need to use the insert or replace APIs for slots.

     int aws_channel_slot_set_handler ( struct aws_channel_slot *, struct aws_channel_handler *handler );